-Irene Gallo is the Publisher of Tordotcom and the Creative Director of Tor Books.
-Since Tordotcom’s launch on July 20th, 2008 (not coincidentally, the anniversary of humankind landing on the moon) it has grown into a thriving community and a must-read site for science fiction and fantasy fans, winning numerous awards for both its original fiction and non-fiction, including the Hugo, Nebula, World Fantasy, and Locus Awards.
+Irene Gallo is the Publisher of Tordotcom.
+Since its launch on July 20th, 2008 (not coincidentally, the anniversary of humankind landing on the moon) it has grown into a thriving community and a must-read site for science fiction and fantasy fans, winning numerous awards for both its original fiction and non-fiction, including the Hugo, Nebula, World Fantasy, and Locus Awards.
 In 2015 we expanded Tordotcom’s fiction to include commercially available titles in print and ebook that start at 20,000 words up through full length novels.
 We enjoy being a home for both commercial fiction and the quirkier or more literary end of the market.

 I have been with TPG since 2019 and am excited to be building my list.
 I am seeking science fiction, fantasy, and speculative fiction, at novel- and novella-length, with a preference for character-driven stories.

 Across sub-genre, I tend to be drawn to books that are ultimately hopeful, and that carry a sense of adventure and exploration—whether that means setting off on a quest, delving into secrets of the past, or uncovering new corners in one’s own home.

 Some of my particular interests include:

 Deep dives into religion.
 Hook me with an interesting take on the god-king, immortals, false idols, reluctant deities, dead gods, or another angle.
 I am especially interested in set-ups that are not a direct analog to an extant religion or to the Greco-Roman pantheon [Brandon Sanderson’s work, Kushiel’s Dart].